 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you feel better about yourself.
+Speak to an accredited and experienced therapist to help you feel better about yourself.
 Simply click here to connect with one via BetterHelp.com.

 Life can be difficult.
 It’s even more difficult when you don’t feel like you are a competent, capable, and worthy person.

 Positive self-confidence and self-esteem make it so much easier to get through the challenges of life, because you know that whatever comes, you can handle it!
 And if you can’t handle it alone, you’ll value yourself enough to get the help you need to get through whatever it is you face.

 Positive self-worth is essential for having healthy relationships with other people.
 People who don’t have positive self-worth may accept bad behavior because they think they deserve to be treated poorly, disrespected, or like they can’t do better.

 Improving your self-confidence, self-esteem, and self-worth all fall under the umbrella of feeling better about yourself in a broad sense.

 Now listen, we understand that a lot of articles of this type can feel like fluffy nonsense.
 Maybe you feel like a bad person because you’ve done many wrong things in your life.
 Maybe you’re a mentally ill person who’s struggled to do things healthily.
 Maybe you’re a survivor of abuse who’s been thoroughly convinced by terrible people that there’s nothing good about you.

 To you, we want to acknowledge that the process of correcting these perceptions and thoughts is a long and arduous road.
 We’re not trying to sugarcoat that.
 It is not something that happens overnight.
 And it is not something where you’ll just be leaking positivity all over the place.
 It’ll probably start with you just being okay with yourself.
 But okay is better than what you feel now.